easymac/thelounge-theme-chord/README.md

 - **Add some more nickname colors**: Chord currently has 14 defined and as many as 32 could be supported.
 - **Create GitHub Actions**: Triggers to automatically build the CSS file, bump the version number, and release on GitHub would be really awesome.
 - **Design a light mode**: I would love for the theme to respect a user's `prefers-color-scheme` setting eventually, but a light mode needs to be created first.
 This could be achieved by implementing better CSS variable integration into the stylesheet, overriding the dark colors, and making necessary adjustments for legibility.
-- **Add a GitHub Page**: It'd be cute, and I would like this package to show up when you search for "thelounge dark theme"